m-bock/purescript-ts-bridge/docs/getting-started.md

 ```
 </li>
 <li>
-The folowing imports are needed for this example:
+The following imports are needed for this example:

 ```hs
 import Prelude